7/30/2019

 Elise Greenspan

-Representative at Wells Fargo
+Analyst, Wells Fargo Securities

 Okay, great.
 And then, you know, there was some, you know, potential regulation out last week in terms of the potential for the patch rule to go away.
-I was just wondering, I know that that would be kind of a 2021 event, but could you just comment on Archer's exposure on the MI side if, you know, there was a change and just give us, you know, a little bit of an understanding on how that could, you know, could impact your mortgage insurance business?
-Well,
+I was just wondering, I know that that would be kind of a 2021 event, but could you just comment on ARCH's exposure on the MI side if, you know, there was a change and just give us, you know, a little bit of an understanding on how that could, you know, could impact your mortgage insurance business?

 speaker